 Click Photo for Larger Version

 From left to right note the seven-pronged winnowing fork.
-Behind it, and second from the right, are two plow tips.
-Actually the wooden tip of a plow is visible in the extreme upper right portion of the image.
-The metal tips were place over the wooden tip and would be inserted into the soil to turn it as the plow moved along.
-Metal objects such as this, when broken, would have refabricated so as to be reusable — in addition they could have been refabricated into other objects (see Isaiah 2:4).
+Behind it, and second, from the right, are two plow tips.
+Actually, the wooden tip of a plow is visible in the extreme upper right portion of the image.
+The metal tips were placed over the wooden tip and would be inserted into the soil to turn it as the plow moved along.
+Metal objects such as this, when broken, would have been refabricated so as to be reusable — in addition, they could have been refabricated into other objects (see Isaiah 2:4).
 Note also the pickaxe, the broom, the spade, a fork, a pickaxe, a plowshare, and an adze.

 For a brief description and map of Katzrin Click Here.